sillevl/labict-citygame/game-creator/gmapsfx/managing-routes.md

 ## **What else does routes has to offer.**

-When routes are have been made it is possible to calculate the distance and time in bird eye's view.
+When routes have been made it is possible to calculate the distance and time in bird eye's view.
 This is the fastest possible way to go from 1 location to a second one.

 ![](/assets/distancetime.png)